fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 What is the FSOT pass rate?

 The FSOT pass rate was historically around 30-40%.
-This low percentage means that the majority of applicants did not pass the FSOT.
+This low percentage indicates that most applicants did not pass the FSOT.
 The reasons for the low pass rate are varied.
 Still, we could summarize in the following way:

 • The breadth of knowledge required to score highly in the job knowledge section,